 Any product sold using the Cornish pasty name must be produced west of the Tamar, in the wonderful county of Cornwall.

-This framework is important because it aims to protect and promote regional food products and rural economies that can become vulnerable as the EU expands and regional markets move to national and international supply chains.
+The schemes are important because they aim to sustain regional food products and rural economies that can become vulnerable as regional markets move into national and international supply chains.

-A Protected Geographical Indication (PGI) is one of three European designations created to protect regional foods that have a specific quality, reputation or other characteristics attributable to that area.
-It acts like a Trade Mark or ‘Appellation Controllee’ and stops manufacturers from outside a region copying a regional product and selling it as that regional product.
+GIs protect regional foods that have a specific quality, reputation or other characteristics attributable to that area.
+It acts a bit like a Trade Mark or ‘Appellation Controllee’ and stops manufacturers from outside a region copying a regional product and selling it as that regional product.

-PGI stands for Protected Geographical Indication.
-It’s a European Union framework that gives legal protection to the name Cornish Pasty and stops inferior products being passed off as genuine Cornish pasties.
+GI stands for Geographic Indicator.
+It’s a framework that gives legal protection to the name Cornish Pasty and stops inferior products being passed off as genuine Cornish pasties.